Charley Toorop

 Annie Caroline Pontifex Fernhout-Toorop (24 March 18915 November 1955), known as Charley Toorop (/nl/), was a Dutch painter and lithographer.

 Life

 Charley Toorop was born in Katwijk.
 She was the daughter of Jan Toorop and Annie Hall.
 She married the philosopher Henk Fernhout in May 1912, but they divorced in 1917.
 Her son Edgar Fernhout (1912–1974) also became a painter.
 Her other son, John Fernhout (1913–1987), became a filmmaker, and often worked together with Joris Ivens.
-As a filmmake, he sometimes used the name John Ferno.
+As a filmmaker, he sometimes used the name John Ferno.
 Charley's daughter in law was the well-known Jewish photographer Eva Besnyö (1910–2003), who married John in 1933.

-In the online biography of the Dutch poet Hendrik Marsman from the Dutch Literary Museum Charley Toorop is mentioned as one of the women who had a relationship with Marsman before he married in 1929 his wife Rien Barendregt.
+In the online biography of the Dutch poet Hendrik Marsman from the Dutch Literary Museum Charley Toorop is mentioned as one of the women who had a relationship with Marsman before he married his wife Rien Barendregt in 1929.